-- Students who do not return to Bryn Mawr or Haverford in the Fall 2023 (such as in the case of permanent transfers or leaves of absences) will be required to return the SSR stipend funds to the College.
+- Students who do not return to Bryn Mawr or Haverford in Fall 2024 (such as in the case of permanent transfers or leaves of absences) will be required to return the SSR stipend funds to the College.

-Not Eligible to apply for SSR funding: Students who will not return to Bryn Mawr or Haverford for Fall 2023 as a current, actively enrolled student.
-This includes graduating seniors in the class of 2023 (students graduating in Winter 2023 are eligible).
+Not eligible to apply for SSR funding: Students who will not return to Bryn Mawr or Haverford for Fall 2024 as a current, actively enrolled student.
+This includes graduating seniors in the class of 2024 (students graduating in Winter 2024 are eligible).

-- Applicants must complete the Summer Science Research Application (deadline extended to March 26, 11:59 pm).
+- Applicants must complete the Summer Science Research Application by March 17, 11:59 pm.
 Applicants will write two 250-word essays: a Research Statement, and a Personal Statement.
 The Research Statement addresses the research goals to be explored over the summer, while the Personal Statement addresses how this research will contribute to the student's life and academic goals, and how it fits in with goals in their future years at Bryn Mawr and beyond.

-- Applications are reviewed by potential faculty mentors and the SSR directors; notifications of acceptance to the program will be sent out during the first week in April.
+- Applications are reviewed by potential faculty mentors and the SSR director; notifications of acceptance to the program will be sent out in early April.

 How do I get started with applying to the SSR program?